A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Related Work

 \textbf{Gradient Averaging}: Closely related to momentum is using the sample average of all previous gradients,

 which is similar to the SAG iteration in the form~\eqref{eq:SAG} but where \emph{all} previous gradients are used.
-This approach is used in the dual averaging method~\citep{nesterov2009primal} and, while this averaging procedure leads to convergence for a constant step size and can improve the constants in the convergence rate~\citep{xiao2010dual}, it does not improve on the $O(1/k)$ rate.
+This approach is used in the dual averaging method~\cite{nesterov2009primal}, and while this averaging procedure leads to convergence for a constant step size and can improve the constants in the convergence rate~\cite{xiao2010dual}, it does not improve on the $O(1/k)$ rate.

-\textbf{Iterate Averaging}: Rather than averaging the gradients, some authors propose to perform the basic SG iteration but use the average of the $x^k$ over all $k$ as the final estimator.
-With a suitable choice of step-sizes, this gives the same asymptotic efficiency as Newton-like second-order SG methods and also leads to increased robustness of the convergence rate to the exact sequence of step sizes~\citep{polyak1992acceleration}.
-Baher's method~\cite[\S1.3.4]{kushner1997stochastic} combines gradient averaging with online iterate averaging and also displays appealing asymptotic properties.
+\textbf{Iterate Averaging}: Rather than averaging the gradients, some authors use the basic SG iteration but take an average over $x^k$ values.
+With a suitable choice of step-sizes, this gives the same asymptotic efficiency as Newton-like second-order SG methods and also leads to increased robustness of the convergence rate to the exact sequence of step sizes~\cite{polyak1992acceleration}.
+Baher's method~\cite[\S1.3.4]{kushner1997stochastic} combines gradient averaging with online iterate averaging, and also displays appealing asymptotic properties.
+The epoch SG method uses averaging to obtain the $O(1/k)$ rate even for non-smooth objectives~\cite{hazan2010beyond}.
 However, the convergence rates of these averaging methods remain sublinear.

-\textbf{Stochastic versions of FG methods}: Various options are available to accelerate the convergence of the FG method for smooth functions, such as the accelerated full gradient (AFG) method of~\citet{nesterov1983method}, as well as classical techniques based on quadratic approximations such as non-linear conjugate gradient, quasi-Newton, and Hessian-free Newton methods.
-Several authors have presented stochastic variants of these algorithms~\citep{sunehag2009variable,ghadimi2010optimal,xiao2010dual}.
-Under certain conditions these variants are convergent and improve on the constant in the $O(1/k)$ rate~\citep{sunehag2009variable}.
-Alternately, if we split the convergence rate into a deterministic and stochastic part, it improves the convergence rate of the deterministic part~\citep{ghadimi2010optimal,xiao2010dual}.
+\textbf{Stochastic versions of FG methods}: Various options are available to accelerate the convergence of the FG method for smooth functions, such as the accelerated full gradient (AFG) method~\cite{nesterov1983method}, as well as classical techniques based on quadratic approximations such as non-linear conjugate gradient, quasi-Newton, and Hessian-free Newton methods.
+Several authors have analyzed stochastic variants of these algorithms~\cite{schraudolph1999local,sunehag2009variable,ghadimi2010optimal,martens2010deep,xiao2010dual}.
+Under certain conditions these variants are convergent with an $O(1/k)$ rate~\cite{sunehag2009variable}.
+Alternately, if we split the convergence rate into a deterministic and stochastic part, these methods can improve the dependency on the deterministic part~\cite{ghadimi2010optimal,xiao2010dual}.
 However, as with all other methods we have discussed thus far in this section, we are not aware of any existing method of this flavor that improves on the $O(1/k)$ rate.